This is part of our "Forever Dog" series. You can read Part I here.

 He muttered a few more things, made me swear I was going to euthanize Brody, and then said that I should be ready for the police to show at my house any time.
 Thankfully, they never did.

 But once again, I was left with a lot to think about.
 I didn’t know if this man would or wouldn’t report the incident.
 Even though Brody didn’t leave a mark, he did make a hole in his pants.
 I knew if I hadn’t fallen on my face and Jacoby hadn’t lunged first he would have never moved.
 But no matter how you slice it, he did bite a second person, and once again I hadn’t been able to stop it.
 If the police came and took Brody, it would be miserable for him.
 I didn’t want him to go through the same experience he’d had in his first two years.
 And if they did take him, they would put him down and I probably wouldn’t even be allowed to be there.
 I came to the conclusion that the only responsible thing I could do was to put him down myself.
-He’d had an amazing year with me, and I was so thankful for that.
+He’d had an amazing couple years with me, and I was so thankful for that.
 I made the appointment for December 28th.

 I was up late that night into the early morning hours of Christmas Eve.
 I was sick to my stomach over the whole thing, desperately searching the internet for some kind of miracle.
 This time I didn’t search for positive reinforcement training.
 I knew Brody had a huge drive and an instinct for protection as well as hard work.
 I had never explored it before, but this time I was looking for a trainer that dealt with military or protection dogs.
 I had a feeling that if there was any chance for Brody, it was going to be in learning how to control his bite rather than trying to take it away from him.
 To my surprise, the person that came up in my search happened to be less than 3 hours away from me, outside of Brattleboro, Vermont.
 His name was Kevin Behan.
 Even more surprising, he returned my phone call on the afternoon of Christmas Eve, and nothing I said seemed to discourage him.
 His voice was gruff, to-the-point.